WPrintz/sample-multi-agent-region-expansion-planner/README.md

     BEDROCK_AWS_CLI_PROFILE = "bedrock-profile"
 ```

 2. Configure AWS account access for Resource Discovery and Regions Expansion Planning.
-Add AWS profile to access the account and target regions for planning.
+Add AWS profile to access the account and the target regions for planning.

 ```python
 class ExpansionPlaningInputs: